dnzc/theorem-guide/README.md

 # tripos-guru

 This repository contains the source content for [tripos.guru](https://tripos.guru), which contains mathematical insights and my Tripos course notes.

-## Static Site Generator (SSG)

-This project uses a Python-based static site generator that converts Markdown content into Next.js pages.
+The static-site generator and website design are completely custom and coded by myself from scratch.

 ### Architecture

-- Python codebase in `ssg/` generates both sites
+- Python-based static site generator (SSG) in `ssg/` converts Markdown content into Next.js pages
 - Markdown content stored in `source/`
 - Standalone Next.js app in `next-app/`, containing the generated content pages

-### How it works
+### How the SSG works

-1. Reads Markdown files from site-specific source directories
+1. Reads Markdown files
-2. Processes them with [mistune](https://github.com/lepture/mistune) with custom math tags and jinja templates
+2. Processes them with a custom [mistune](https://github.com/lepture/mistune) processor, that handles custom markdown features like math tags
-3. Generates Next.js pages in respective deployment directories
+3. Injects the result into custom jinja templates
+4. Wraps in boilerplate React to generate Next.js pages, and writes to the standalone Next.js app

 ### Running locally